tlswg/tls13-spec/draft-ietf-tls-tls13.md

 -  Remove support for non-AEAD ciphers.

+##  Major Differences from TLS 1.2

+The following is a list of the major functional differences between TLS 1.2 and TLS 1.3.
+It is not intended to be exhaustive and there are many minor differences.

+- The list of supported symmetric algorithms has been pruned of all algorithms that are considered legacy.
+Those that remain all use Authenticated Encryption with Associated Data (AEAD) algorithms.
+The ciphersuite concept has been changed to separate the authentication and key exchange mechanisms from the record protection algorithm (including secret key length) and a hash to be used with the key derivation function and HMAC.

+- A Zero-RTT mode was added, saving a round-trip at connection setup for some application data, at the cost of certain security properties.

+- All handshake messages after the ServerHello are now encrypted.
+The newly introduced EncryptedExtension message allows various extensions previously sent in clear in the ServerHello to also enjoy confidentiality protection.

+- The key derivation functions have been re-designed.
+The new design allows easier analysis by cryptographers due to their improved key separation properties.
+The HMAC-based Extract-and-Expand Key Derivation Function (HKDF) is used as an underlying primitive.

+- The handshake state machine has been significantly restructured to be more consistent and to remove superfluous messages such as ChangeCipherSpec.

+- ECC is now in the base spec and includes new signature algorithms, such as ed25519 and ed448.
+TLS 1.3 removed point format negotiation in favor of a single point format for each curve.

+- Other cryptographic improvements including the removal of compression and custom DHE groups, changing the RSA padding to use PSS, and the removal of DSA.

+- The TLS 1.2 version negotiation mechanism has been deprecated in favor of a version list in an extension.
+This increases compatibility with servers which incorrectly implemented version negotiation.

+- Session resumption with and without server-side state as well as the PSK-based ciphersuites of earlier TLS versions have been replaced by a single new PSK exchange.

+- Updated references to point to the updated versions of RFCs, as appropriate (e.g., RFC 5280 rather than RFC 3280).

 ## Updates Affecting TLS 1.2

 This document defines several changes that optionally affect implementations of